If you’re an older independent adult, you may be wondering what programs or organizations offer help for seniors without a family.

-Growing older by yourself can be a challenge but also deeply rewarding.
+Growing older by yourself can be a challenge.
 There are many organizations, people, and programs that offer help for seniors without a family, allowing them to live a full, independent life.

 In this article, we’ll discuss the solo senior or orphan elder demographic, what challenges they face, programs that can offer assistance, and how to find help for seniors without a family.